RUSVM Love Stories

-My husband and I met first day on island in January 2010.
+My husband and I met the first day on the island in January 2010.
 We were in the same orientation group.
 We married in 2015 and had our son, Owen, in 2017.
 Another baby is on the way this June.
 I am in small-animal practice, and my husband just completed his small-animal surgical residency.

 Johnathan Pierce and Danielle Gallo

 We first met at orientation in August 2005 and eventually became surfing buddies.
 We shared a love for the island life.
 We started dating April 2006 and married May 2009.